pabloboo/kotlin-learning/RunTracker/README.md

 The code of this chapter creates a notification that is shown when the service is started and by clicking on the notification the user is taken to the tracking screen.

+# Tracking User Location in the Background

+pathPoints is MutableLiveData<MutableList<MutableList<LatLng>>>() because it needs to be a list of lists in case a user stops and starts the tracking again (if the user does that the two tracks shouldn't be connected, that's why it is a list of lists).